rwaldron/tc39-notes/es8/2017-03/mar-21.md

 MF: Kevin Gibbons is not present and was not able to provide his feedback yet at this time.

-AWB: We can advance it to stage 3, or keep it at stage-2 to elicit more reviewers.
+AWB: We can advance it to stage 3, or keep it at stage 2 to elicit more reviewers.
 The first question is does anyone object to stage 3?

 YK: I would assume Chakra or V8 would have said something by now if they had issues.